Friday, December 26, 2025

 Christmas done and dusted

-The weather also played its part.
-It was stinking hot out West on Wednesday, but dawned much cooler on Christmas Day.
-Once the mandatory present unwrapping was done, we spent the rest of the day relaxing outdoors, including a late lunch on the patio.
+Thankfully the weather played its part.
+It was stinking hot out West on Wednesday, but dawned cooler on Christmas Day.
+Once mandatory present unwrapping was completed, the rest of the day was spent relaxing outdoors, including a late lunch on the patio.
 We even squeezed in a traditional game of cricket with some quirky backyard rules.

-In the lead-up to the big day, Garry and I spent much of the week preparing for our extended overseas trip.
+In the lead-up to the big day, Garry and I have been busy preparing for our extended overseas trip.
 On Tuesday, we went shopping at the DFO Outlet Mall in Homebush.
 What was meant to be an hour-long excursion turned into a four-hour shopping frenzy.
-We’re now stocked up on clothes, underwear and shoes for our cruise.
-Jon and Colm came over for dinner shortly after returning from DFO.
-It was another one of our memorable catch-up sessions.
+We’re now well stocked with clothes, underwear and shoes for our cruise.
+Jon and Colm then came over for dinner on Tuesday.
+It was another one of our memorable late night catch-up sessions.

-Christmas Eve was a last-minute flurry of activity, preparing for Christmas itself and tomorrow’s early morning flight to New Zealand.
-I got my haircut.
-We did some final grocery shopping, wrapped gifts, ironed clothes and did the laundry before heading out to Rouse Hill for the night.
+As always, Christmas Eve was a last-minute flurry of activity, preparing for Christmas Day and our forthcoming flight to New Zealand.
+We did some final grocery shopping, wrapped gifts, ironed clothes did the laundry, and got a haircut, before driving to Rouse Hill for the night.

-Last night, after driving back from Rouse Hill, we had four friends over for Christmas drinks and leftovers at our apartment.
+Last night, after returning from Rouse Hill, four friends came over for Christmas drinks and leftovers on our balcony.
 The last guest finally departed around 11pm.
-Today we’ll pack our bags and complete final preparations for our time overseas.
-We used to fly around the world once a year, while living in London, so these lengthy trips aren’t anything new.
-However, this trip seems to require more planning and preparation than I recall having done before.
+Today we’ll be packing our bags and completing final preparations for our overseas adventures.
+We flew around the world once a year while living in London, so these lengthy trips aren’t anything new.
+However, this year's round-the-world trip has required more planning and preparation than normal.
+It’s been a little stressful to say the least.
 I guess we’re out of practice.

 No comments: